DIY Home Maintenance

 Type Workability Waterproofing

-Hybrid Balanced Very good, low shrink
+Hybrid Balanced between silicone and latex Very good, low shrink

 Tools and Materials to Set Up a Clean, Low-Stress Caulking Project